 I’ve no objection to paying for an online subscription.
 I don’t expect to get this kind of information for free and lord knows its difficult to make money from selling advertising into online publications.

-But to charge an extra $130 just to view content via an app seems a bit steep.
+But to charge an extra $130 just to view content via an app seems steep.